 This noninvasive test may help identify:

 Duplex ultrasound is a noninvasive test that evaluates the flow of blood through your veins and arteries.
+Duplex ultrasound uses high-frequency sound waves to generate images of blood flow within the arteries and veins.
 The results from this test help your vascular surgeon outline a treatment plan and make a sound diagnosis.

 The types of duplex ultrasound exams vary and can include: